ZhangNingSAU/Spring-2022-CSCI-185-Script-Programming/Slides/Topic 6.md

 |:set term|Prints terminal type|
 |:set bf|Discards control characters from input|

++ Note
+  - `set nonu` will turn off the line number display.
+  - `set nu!` to toggle off display of line numbers.

 ## Running Commands
 + The vi has the capability to run commands from within the editor.
 To run a command, you only need to go to the command mode and type :! command.